mrnold/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 * A conversion host instance must be launched from the UCI, in the same way virt-v2v requires.
-* The destination conversion host must be configured to use the same SSH key as the source conversion host instance on the source OpenStack cloud.
+* The destination conversion host must be configured to be able to log in to the source conversion host instance with an SSH key.
+The key can be specified in the `ssh_key` input argument, or stored in /home/cloud-user/.ssh.

 ### OpenStack-specific inputs